spinnaker/spinnaker/docs/commands.md

  * `--set-current-deployment`: If supplied, set the current active deployment to the supplied value, creating it if need-be.

 #### Subcommands
+ * `artifact`: Configure, validate, and view the specified artifact provider.
  * `ci`: Configure, validate, and view the specified Continuous Integration service.
  * `deploy`: Display the configured Spinnaker deployment.
  * `edit`: Configure top-level, global configuration parameters.